karnamalaviya/karnamalaviya/README.md

 - 👋 Hi, I’m @karnamalaviya
 - 🌱 I’m currently an Economics PhD Student at UC San Diego
-- 👀 I’m interested in health and education research - currently thinking about the Opioid Crisis, ACEs
+- 👀 I’m interested in health and education research - currently thinking about the opioid crisis, ACEs
-- 🚗 Formula 1 has taught me everything I know about web scraping and R Shiny
+- 🚗 Formula 1 is responsible for almost everything I know about web scraping and R Shiny
 - 📫 How to reach me - kmalaviya@ucsd.edu

 <!---